AbdulWasih05/AI-Agent-Builder/README.md

 A small demo project to build, run and experiment with agentic AI.
 Designed for personal academic assignment and version control.

-## Simple Chatbot
+## Advanced Chatbot

-A very small command-line chatbot example is included in `chatbot.py`.
+A command-line chatbot with **conversation history tracking** is included in `chatbot.py`.

+### Current Features

+**Feature 1: Conversation History** ✅
+- Stores the last 10 messages from your chat session.
+- Type `history` to view the full conversation so far.
+- Automatically records both your messages and the bot's responses.

+### Quick Start

 Run it with Python (PowerShell on Windows):